With over sixty countries now offering some sort of extended stay visa for digital nomads, all that’s left if figuring out what you are looking for.

 There aren’t many places that allow their digital nomad schemes pave a path for citizenship, so this is a rather aggressive offer in contrast to the others.

-Sixty-six countries offer a digital nomad visa.
-Six countries other than Canada offer “digital nomad” visas that can lead to permanent residency (which could ultimately get your foot in the door for citizenship):
+Sixty-six countries offer a digital nomad visa, but only six countries other than Canada offer visas that can lead to permanent residency (which could ultimately get your foot in the door for citizenship):

 This isn’t quite a “digital nomad visa”, but rather an entrepreneur visa.
 You could register your LLC or S-Corp in Armenia in exchange for residency.
 You would be subject to a nominal corporate tax, however, after three years you can apply for citizenship and a passport.
 With no minimum stay requirement, it’s not a bad deal.